 Visiting Scholars Admitted Visiting Scholars

-Once you are accepted by the program, $800 deposit must be paid to secure your slot in the program.
-This deposit payment will be applied toward your scholars program fee.
+Once you are accepted by the program, $800 deposit (nonrefundable) must be paid to secure your slot in the program.

 We need to receive your deposit payment and DS2019 processing fee reimbursement to the UW School of Law before we can move ahead with your visiting scholar appointment.

 The UW School of Law works with the International Scholars Operations (ISO) office to issue your “Certificate of Eligibility” DS2019, which costs $105 (effective July 14, 2023) to reissue.
 Pay the DS2019 Reissue fee.

 After you make your payments, please send the following documents to email@example.com.